Why Most Indian HNIs Cannot Buy UK Property Directly

 £500k+

-ONS House Price Index 2025.
+UK House Price Index, March 2026.
 The gap between the LRS limit and the London market is unbridgeable for a single remittance.

 Approx. GBP equivalent of $250k